imazen/resizer-web/content/licenses/contribute.md

+textclass: t legal
+Libs: -comments

-# Imazen Contributor Agreement V1.0
+# Imazen Contributor Agreement

 *This contribution agreement grants us non-exclusive copyright and patent licenses to your contributions, and absolves you of warranty obligations.
 It is based on the Apache Individual Contributor License Agreement.*